University Challenge: Winners

-The University of Manchester, Magdalen College, Oxford, and Imperial College London have the highest number of wins, with four each.
-The University of Manchester and Magdalen College, Oxford are also the only teams to successfully defend the title the year after their win (Manchester's 2009 win came only after the original winner was disqualified).
-Trinity College, Cambridge, holds three titles, and a further seven institutions have two titles: Durham, Sussex, the Open University, Sidney Sussex–Cambridge, Keble–Oxford, University–Oxford and Warwick.
-At the time of Magdalen College, Oxford's third win in 2004, no other institution had won more than twice; the trophy in use since 1994 was given to the college in perpetuity and a new once created for use from 2005.
+Imperial College London holds the record for most wins, with five.
+The University of Manchester and Magdalen College, Oxford are equal second with four wins each, and are also the only teams to successfully defend the title (Manchester's 2009 win came only after the original winner was disqualified).
+Trinity College, Cambridge and Durham University hold three titles, and a further six institutions have two titles: Sussex, the Open University, Sidney Sussex–Cambridge, Keble–Oxford, University–Oxford and Warwick.
+At the time of Magdalen College, Oxford's third win in 2004, no other institution had won more than twice; the trophy in use since 1994 was given to the college in perpetuity and a new one was created for use from 2005.